jonnonz1/nz-statute-book/acts/public/1977/reserves-act-1977.md

 (4) Without limiting the provisions of section 98, any person who in any way prevents or hinders any officer or any assistant of any officer in exercising any power conferred by this section commits an offence against this Act.

 ### 101 Proceedings in respect of offences
-(1) All offences against this Act or any regulations or bylaws under this Act shall be punishable on summary conviction on the information of—
+(1) All charging documents in respect of offences against this Act or any regulations or bylaws under it must be filed in the name of—
   (a) the Commissioner, or some person appointed by him or by the Minister, in any case where the reserve is vested in the Crown and an administering body has not been appointed to control and manage the reserve; or
   (b) the principal administrative officer or chief executive of any administering body in which any reserve is vested or which has been appointed to control and manage any reserve, or some other person appointed in writing in that behalf by that administering body; or
   (c) some person appointed by a Minister of the Crown other than the Minister of Conservation where that other Minister has been appointed to control and manage the reserve under section 22 or section 36.
-(2) Any appointment under subsection (1) may be for the purpose of laying an information in respect of a particular offence, or may be a general appointment to lay informations in respect of offences.
+(2) Any appointment under subsection (1) may be for the purpose of filing a charging document in respect of a particular offence, or may be a general appointment to file charging documents in respect of offences.
-(3) Any officer or servant of the Department or of the administering body of the reserve in respect of which the offence is alleged to have been committed, although not the informant, may appear and conduct the prosecution in all proceedings for offences against this Act or any regulations or bylaws under this Act.
+(3) Any officer or servant of the Department or of the administering body of the reserve in respect of which the offence is alleged to have been committed, although not the person who filed the charging document, may appear and conduct the prosecution in all proceedings for offences against this Act or any regulations or bylaws under this Act.

 ### 102 Evidence of offences
 (1) In every case where under section 94 wilful intent must be shown, that intent shall be presumed until the contrary is shown.